8 Earth History

 Mammals, as previously mentioned, got their start from a reptilian synapsid ancestor possibly in the late Paleozoic .
 Mammals stayed small, in mainly nocturnal niches, with insects being their largest prey.
 The development of warm-blooded circulation and fur may have been a response to this lifestyle .

-In the Jurassic, species that were common previously, flourished due to a warmer and more tropical climate .
-The dinosaurs were a relatively small animals in the Triassic period of the Mesozoic, but became truly massive in the Jurassic.
+In the Jurassic, species that were previously common, flourished due to a warmer and more tropical climate .
+The dinosaurs were relatively small animals in the Triassic period of the Mesozoic, but became truly massive in the Jurassic.
 Dinosaurs are split into two groups based on their hip structure , i.e. orientation of the pubis and ischium bones in relationship to each other.
 This is referred to as the “reptile hipped” saurischians and the “bird hipped” ornithischians.
 This has recently been brought into question by a new idea for dinosaur lineage .

 There is a paucity of dinosaur fossils from the Early and Middle Jurassic , but by the Late Jurassic they were dominating the planet .
 The saurischians diversified into the giant herbivorous (plant-eating) long-necked sauropods weighing up to 100 tons and bipedal carnivorous theropods, with the possible exception of the Therizinosaurs .
 All of the ornithischians (e.g Stegosaurus, Iguanodon, Triceratops, Ankylosaurus, Pachycephhlosaurus) were herbivorous with a strong tendency to have a “turtle-like” beak at the tips of their mouths.

-The pterosaurs grew and diversified in the Jurassic, and another notable arial organism was developed and thrived in the Jurassic: birds.
+The pterosaurs grew and diversified in the Jurassic, and another notable arial organism developed and thrived in the Jurassic: birds.
 When Archeopteryx was found in the Solnhofen Lagerstätte of Germany, a seeming dinosaur-bird hybrid, it started the conversation on the origin of birds.
 The idea that birds evolved from dinosaurs occurred very early in the history of research into evolution, only a few years after Darwin’s On the Origin of Species .
 This study used a remarkable fossil of Archeopteryx from a transitional animal between dinosaurs and birds.
 Small meat-eating theropod dinosaurs were likely the branch that became birds due to their similar features .
 A significant debate still exists over how and when powered flight evolved.
 Some have stated a running-start model , while others have favored a tree-leaping gliding model or even a semi-combination: flapping to aid in climbing .

 The Cretaceous saw a further diversification, specialization, and domination of the dinosaurs and other fauna.
 One of the biggest changes on land was the transition to angiosperm-dominated flora.
 Angiosperms, which are plants with flowers and seeds, had originated in the Cretaceous , switching many plains to grasslands by the end of the Mesozoic .
 By the end of the period, they had replaced gymnosperms (evergreen trees) and ferns as the dominant plant in the world’s forests.
-Haplodiploid eusocial insects (bees and ants) are descendants from Jurassic wasp-like ancestors co-evolved with the flowering plants during this time period .
-The breakup of Pangea not only shapes our modern world’s geography, but biodiversity at the time as well.
-Throughout the Mesozoic, animals on the isolated, now separated island continents (formerly of Pangea), took strange evolutionary turns.
+Haplodiploid eusocial insects (bees and ants) are descendants from Jurassic wasp-like ancestors that co-evolved with the flowering plants during this time period .
+The breakup of Pangea not only shaped our modern world’s geography, but biodiversity at the time as well.
+Throughout the Mesozoic, animals on the isolated, now separated island continents (formerly parts of Pangea), took strange evolutionary turns.
 This includes giant titanosaurian sauropods (Argentinosaurus) and theropods (Giganotosaurus) from South America .

 Similar to the end of the Paleozoic era, the Mesozoic Era ended with the K-Pg Mass Extinction (previously known as the K-T Extinction) 66 million years ago .
 This extinction event was likely caused by a large bolide (an extraterrestrial impactor such as an asteroid, meteoroid, or comet) that collided with earth .
-Ninety percent of plankton species, 75% of plant species, and dinosaurs went extinct at this time.
+Ninety percent of plankton species, 75% of plant species, and all the dinosaurs went extinct at this time.

 One of the strongest pieces of evidence comes from the element iridium.
 Quite rare on Earth, and more common in meteorites, it has been found all over the world in higher concentrations at a particular layer of rock that formed at the time of the K-T boundary.
 Soon other scientists started to find evidence to back up the claim.
 Melted rock spheres , a special type of “shocked” quartz called stishovite, that only is found at impact sites, was found in many places around the world .
 The huge impact created a strong thermal pulse that could be responsible for global forest fires , strong acid rains , a corresponding abundance of ferns, the first colonizing plants after a forest fire , enough debris thrown into the air to significantly cool temperatures afterward , and a 2-km high tsunami inferred from deposits found from Texas to Alabama .